infinum/design-handbook/Tools/Maze.md

 ![](/img/tools-maze-2.jpg)

 Steps in creating a mission
 <br>1.
-Add a new mission block
+Add a new **mission block**
 <br>2.
-Define the task.
+Define **task's title**.
 Good practice: start with a verb, make it short, don't mention keywords on the screen, and use user-like language, not UX/UI or dev lingo.
 <br>3.
-Write a description that gives users some context or data they'll need to input (create hints in prototype if necessary).
+Write a **description** that gives users some context or data they'll need to input (create hints in prototype if necessary).
 <br>4.
-Choose your starting screen
+Choose your **starting screen**
-<br>5.
-Click through the prototype to define the ideal path(s) of completing the task.
+<br>5. **Click through the prototype** to define the ideal path(s) of completing the task.
 Maze counts those as "direct successes".
 Your prototype might allow users to get to the final screen using a different path, and that's ok -- these will be "indirect successes".

 When participants get to path's final screen, they'll get a "Well done" message within 0.2 seconds.
 Don't put any important information on that screen because it will leave participants hanging.